iotaledger/inx-validator/tools/gendoc/configuration_header.md

 ---
-description: This section describes the configuration parameters and their types for INX-Indexer.
+description: This section describes the configuration parameters and their types for INX-Validator.
 keywords:
-- IOTA Node
 - IOTA Core Node
 - Validator
 - Configuration